A refinement of Heath-Brown's theorem on quadratic forms: Introduction

 If $\eta(0) \sigma^*(A) =0$, then the asymptotic \eqref{m_result-4} degenerates.
 Similar \eqref{m_result} also degenerates to an upper bound on $N_L$, unless we know that $\sigma(A,L^2m)$ admits a suitable positive lower bound, for all $L$.
 Luckily enough, the required lower bounds often exist, see below Proposition~\ref{p15}.

-Theorems \ref{th:3} and \ref{th:3-4} specify Theorems~5, 6 and 7 from \cite{HB} in three respects: firstly, now the weight function $w$ has finite smoothness and sufficiently fast decays at infinity, while in \cite{HB} $w\in C_0^\infty$.
+Theorems \ref{th:3} and \ref{th:3-4} refine Theorems~5, 6 and 7 from \cite{HB} in three respects: firstly, now the weight function $w$ has finite smoothness and sufficiently fast decays at infinity, while in \cite{HB} $w\in C_0^\infty$.
 Secondly, we specify how the remainder depends on $w$.
-Thirdly and the most importantly, we remove the imposed in \cite{HB} restriction that the support of $w$ does not contain the origin.
+Thirdly and the most importantly, we remove the restriction that the support of $w$ does not contain the origin, imposed in \cite{HB} in a number of crucial statements.
 These improvements are crucial for us since in our work \cite{DKMV}, dedicated to the problem of wave turbulence, the two theorems above are used in the situation when $w(0) \ne0$ and the support of $w$ is not compact.
 A similar specification of the Heath-Brown method was obtained in \cite[Section~5]{BGHS18} to study an averaging problem, related to the questions, considered in \cite{DKMV}.
-Apart from wave turbulence and averaging, the replacement of sums over integer points of a quadric by integrals, with careful estimating the remainders, is needed in KAM for PDEs, e.g. see (C.2) in \cite{EGK}.
+Apart from wave turbulence and averaging, the replacement of sums over integer points of a quadric by integrals, with careful estimating the remainders, is needed in Kolmogorov Arnold Moser theory for partial differential equations, e.g. see (C.2) in \cite{EGK}.
 The publications \cite{EGK, BGHS18, DKMV} are recent.
 We are certain that these days, when people, working in PDEs and dynamical systems, treat complicated non-linear phenomena with resonances more and more often, there will be increasing demand for the instrumental asymptotics \eqref{m_result}, \eqref{m_result-4} and their variations.
 Our paper uses only basic results from the number theory and is well available to readers from Analysis.

 We note that the papers \cite{G18} and \cite{T19} treat the sums $N_L(w; A, m)$ for even and odd dimensions $d$ correspondingly, without the restriction that $w(0)\ne 0$, in a more general context than our Theorems~\ref{th:3} and \ref{th:3-4}.
 However, due to this generality the corresponding constants in the asymptotical in $L$ formulas in \cite{G18} and \cite{T19} are very implicit (e.g., the question whether they vanish or not is highly non-trivial).
 The connection of the constants with singular integrals like \eqref{lead_term} and the dependence of the remainders in the asymptotics on the weight function $w$, crucial for application in analysis, is not clear.
 Another feature of \cite{G18, T19} is the use of rather advanced adelic technique, which makes it difficult for readers without serious number-theoretical background to use the result and the method of the work.